 Over the years, the automotive industry has evolved, where now a growing number of new cars are rolling off the production line as an electric vehicle (EV); there are even a few popular petrol and diesel models being converted by automakers into fully electric cars, too.

 Their rise in popularity comes from increased pressure on automakers to produce more efficient, eco-friendly vehicles that emit less-to-no carbon dioxide.
 Governments across the world have also been under tough scrutiny, whereby via the Paris Agreement, countries have an obligation to limit the rise of global warming.
 As such, grants have been set up to help automakers, businesses and consumers shift toward a greener future.

 Naturally, the sharp increase in demand and supply has nudged automakers from across the globe to innovate new vehicles.
 In this article, we’ll look at the best upcoming all-electric cars and SUVs in 2021 and beyond.
-To make it easier to find your next car, we’ve listed every manufacturer in alphabetical order – from Audi [#1] to Volkswagen [#18].
+To make it easier, we’ve listed every manufacturer in alphabetical order – from Audi [#1] to Volkswagen [#15].

 1. Best upcoming Audi

 Revealed at the Consumer Electronics Show (CES) 2020, Audi’s all-electric AI:ME is rather unique, in that, it empathises with passengers.
 Through an array of sensors, the vehicle will detect a passenger’s mood and tailor the driving experience on what it detects to be the person’s mood.
 It’s a rather different take on a vehicle, but is a sign of what could be in upcoming EVs.
 At the time of writing, there’s no confirmed release date or price.